BlakeRhodes/NeoArcadia/adventures/Heretics-of-Linus/Hexes/1304-Wilderness-Lost-Automaton.md

 **Special Encounter - Not Lost, but Seeking**
 - The party may choose to follow the automaton.
 - If they do, the party is Lost, however the automaton will act as a member of the party.
 - If the party follows the automaton for 5 turns they will see the automaton finally place the eggs in a safe place.
 The automaton then becomes a permanent member of the party.
+Party completes Quest: Protectors of the Small

 Lost Automaton CM: 2, HP: 2, SP: 2, WP: 0, LP:0 R:1